ludocode/onramp/core/cci/1-opc/README.md

 - an indirection (pointer) count; and
 - an optional array size.

 A qualified base type means either a basic type or a record type.
-A basic type is a fundamental type with an optional signedness qualifier: `int`, `signed char`, `unsigned long long`, `void`, etc. A record is a struct or union type: it stores the names, types and offsets of the contained fields.
+A basic type is a fundamental type with an optional signedness qualifier: `int`, `unsigned short`, `void`, etc. A record is a struct or union type: it stores the names, types and offsets of the contained fields.
 (An enum is just an alias of `int`; see below.)

 These fields are wrapped in a type called `type_t` which is allocated and passed by pointer (see "emulated structs" below.)
 Expression parsing functions that generate a type (functions whose name starts with `parse` or `try_parse`) typically return ownership of one so the caller must free it or pass it along.
 Most other functions either return a type while retaining ownership of it (such as variable lookup) or modify a given type (such as `compile_dereference_if_lvalue()`.)